zjunlp/KnowledgeCircuits/README.md

 This work aims to build the circuits in the pretrained language models that are responsible for the specific knowledge and analyze the behavior of these components.
 We construct a [demo](http://knowledgecircuits.zjukg.cn/) to see the discovered circuit.
 * A new method [EAP-IG](https://arxiv.org/abs/2403.17806) is integrated in the eap folder.
 This method takes less time than the ACDC method and you can use it in the `knowledge_eap.ipynb`.
+If you are using the LLaMA2-7B-Chat model, running this file on a single GPU will require approximately 57,116M of GPU memory and 3-4 minutes.

 ## 🔧Installation